What does health insurance cover?

 Health insurance is useful for filling in the gaps in NHS coverage.
 This is what you need to know

-Health insurance allows you to be treated privately for certain medical procedures at the time and location that is convenient, potentially beating NHS waiting times.
+Health insurance allows you to be treated privately for certain medical procedures at the time and location that is convenient.

 There are different levels of cover available, but generally the higher your premiums, the more comprehensive your policy will be.
 At the lower end, some policies may have limits on the number of times you can claim in a year.